Home » EYE on the UN » UN 101 » UN Authority Figures

 UN Authority Figures

-U.N.
-Commission for Social Development: Egypt
+UN Commission for Social Development: Egypt

 Prison sentence for Egyptian workers' rights activist: Kamal Abbas (photo), General Coordinator of the Center for Trade Unions and Workers Services (CTUWS) and his lawyer, Mohamed Helmy have been sentenced to one year imprisonment by an Egyptian court.